 • Travel by rail rather than plane, especially for domestic trips

-• Consider arranging video calls rather than taking long-haul flights, or, if the journey is necessary, compensate for it
+• Consider arranging video calls rather than taking long-haul flights

 • Use bicycle couriers